Anti Fatigue Kitchen Mats - Residential

 When it’s time to clean the mat, use a dry microfiber mop, a broom, or a vacuum cleaner over the top to remove dry debris.

-To clean stubborn soils, you can use a mop with a neutral pH cleaning solution.
-A mild soap or detergent will work too.
-Allow the surface to dry naturally in the air after mopping it.
+To clean stubborn soils, you can use a mop with a neutral-pH cleaning solution.
+A mild soap or detergent will also work.
+Allow the surface to naturally dry in the air after mopping it.

 If you choose a mat with a textured surface, it can be a little more difficult to clean up powders versus a mat with a smooth surface, as you have to work around the raised pattern or the grooves in the surface of the mat.